EqiLuo/MappingDeprivation/README.md

 ## Summary
 In general, by training this model, the usefulness of using RS-oriented features to predict deprivation degrees is examined, with a continuous data-driven multiple-deprivation index expected, thus increasing our present knowledge on how multi-dimensionality and variety of deprivation could be extracted from physical characteristics in the imagery data.

+## Quick guide
+- The folder named **'PCA_process'** contains the souce code of pre-processing steps of PCA input, and the rasterization of PCA-based indices.
+The PCA analysis, however, was conducted in SPSS.
+- The **'CNN-based_regression_model'** contians the source code of a VGG-like regression model, predicting the degrees of deprivation.